Slow Cooker Sweet Potato Quinoa Chili (Thick & Cozy)

 Do I need to cook quinoa before adding to chili?

-No!
+Answer: No!
 This is the best part of this quinoa chili slow cooker recipe.
 Add the quinoa raw (uncooked).
 It will absorb the flavorful broth as it cooks, becoming fluffy and tender while naturally thickening the chili.
 Pre-cooked quinoa would turn to mush over the long cooking time.

 Step 2: The Cook